How a soccer-mad Californian kicked off today's megarich global sports machine

 Osterman out

 Back in 1985, Palios quit Tranmere and distanced himself from the boardroom shenanigans to avoid a conflict of interest.
-Ultimately the directors exploited new insolvency laws to get rid of Osterman, Bracewell and Worthington, earning Tranmere another dubious distinction as the first football club to go into administration.
+Ultimately the directors exploited new insolvency legislation to get rid of Osterman, Bracewell and Worthington, earning Tranmere another dubious distinction as the first football club to go into administration under the new laws.

 In 1987, a new buyer offered less than Osterman paid for the club.
 Luckily for the American, a strengthened pound took the sting out of the loss.